hmkcode/hmkcode.github.io/_posts/java/2022-05-26-java-singleton.markdown

 - To overcome this issue we need to add the following
 	- Declare all instance feilds `transient`
 	- Implement **readResolve()** method
+		- **readResolve()** is called when an object is deserialized.
+		- A class implementing the **readResolve()** method, can directly control the return of the deserialization process.
+		- So will use this trick to replace deserialized object with the original "INSTANCE" object.

 ```java
 public class Universe implements Serializable  {